 Psaila, K, Schmied, V, Fowler, C & Kruske, S 2015, 'Interprofessional collaboration at transition of care: perspectives of child and family health nurses and midwives', Journal of Clinical Nursing, vol. 24, no. 1-2, pp. 160-172.View/Download from: Publisher's site

-Fowler, C, Rossiter, C, Sherwood, J & Day, C 2015, 'New Understandings of Mothering: Mothers in an Abstinence-Based Drug Treatment Program', International Journal of Mental Health and Addiction, vol. 13, no. 2, pp. 173-184.View/Download from: UTS OPUS or Publisher's site
+Fowler, C, Rossiter, C, Sherwood, J & Day, C 2015, 'New Understandings of Mothering: Mothers in an Abstinence-Based Drug Treatment Program', International Journal of Mental Health and Addiction, vol. 13, no. 2, pp. 173-184.View/Download from: Publisher's site

 Australia has a well-established universal child and family health service predominately staffed by specialist/qualified child and family health nurses.
 Two common and interrelated concerns are the need for nurses to be ready for practice after completing a nursing education program and the means to ensure ongoing nursing competence.